ALK+ Lung Cancer

 Outlook for people living with ALK+ lung cancer:

-Targeted therapies such as ALK inhibitors are highly effective at controlling the disease.
-Current data show a median survival of seven years after diagnosis, meaning many people live even longer and ongoing research continues to improve therapies.
+ALK+ lung cancer is often diagnosed at later stages when it cannot be cured.
+However, targeted therapies such as ALK inhibitors are highly effective at controlling the disease.
+Current data show a median survival of seven years after diagnosis, meaning many people live even longer.